-- 1. The Company endeavors to ensure that the Board of Directors as a whole has a balanced composition of diverse knowledge and professional expertise and maintains an appropriate number of members to enable effective and efficient performance of the Board of Directors' functions within the maximum number stipulated in the Articles of Incorporation. - 2.
-The Board of Directors has established and disclosed Standards for The Independence of Outside Directors ("Independence Standards"; see the Annex) in accordance with the independence standards prescribed in the Guidelines for Listing Management established by the Tokyo Stock Exchange. - 3.
-The Board of Directors shall ensure discipline with due consideration to protection of the rights of shareholders and the interests of general shareholders and shall appoint two or more independent outside director to strengthen management decision-making and the oversight function from an outside perspective.
+- 1. The Company endeavors to ensure that the Board of Directors as a whole has a balanced composition of diverse knowledge and professional expertise and achieve diversity in respect of gender and nationality, while maintaining an appropriate number of members to enable effective and efficient performance of the Board of Directors' functions within the maximum number stipulated in the Articles of Incorporation. - 2.
+The Board of Directors has established and disclosed Standards for The Independence of outside directors or outside audit & supervisory board members ("Independence Standards"; see the Annex) in accordance with the independence standards prescribed in the Guidelines for Listing Management established by the Tokyo Stock Exchange. - 3.
+The Board of Directors shall ensure discipline with due consideration to protection of the rights of shareholders and the interests of general shareholders and shall appoint two or more independent outside directors to strengthen management decision-making and the oversight function from an outside perspective.

-(Qualification for Directors and Nominating Procedure)
+(Qualification for Directors and Nominating and Dismissing Procedure)

 - 1. The Company's directors shall be persons having superior character, discernment, capabilities, and considerable experience as well as high ethical standards. - 2.
-In selecting director candidates, the Company makes judgments chiefly on the basis of personal character, without regard to gender, age, nationality, or other attributes, but also considers diversity. - 3.
-To ensure fairness and transparency, the Board of Directors determines director candidates following deliberation by the Nomination and Compensation Advisory Committee provided for in Article 12 of these Guidelines.
+In appointing director candidates, the Company makes judgments chiefly on the basis of personal character, without regard to gender, age, nationality, or other attributes, but also considers diversity. - 3.
+To ensure fairness and transparency, the Board of Directors determines director candidates following deliberation by the Nomination and Compensation Advisory

+Committee provided for in Article 12 of these Guidelines.